Being able to tell the time is a necessary skill. But what is time and how do you tell the time?

 If we want to get even more precise, we’ll observe the longest, thinnest hand, or the “seconds hand”.

 The seconds hand shows the number of seconds that passed since the last full minute (when the second hand was pointing at 12).
 In this example, the hand is pointing at the number 4.
 If we multiply it by 5, we’ll get the number of seconds: 20 seconds.

 This means that our watch is showing 11 hours, 40 minutes and 20 seconds.

 Let’s do an example!
+Here is how to tell time.
 Let’s say that it’s evening (which is p.m.) and you want to know what time is it.

-If you’d like to practice a little bit more, please use the worksheets below. 🙂
+If you’d like to practice a little bit more, please use the free worksheets. 🙂